In this article:

 Now that you have the basics down, it's time to start thinking about whether you want to use a specific budgeting plan beyond what's already been discussed.

-The 50/30/20 budget is all about simplicity.
-Instead of creating several categories for each type of expense you incur, you allocate 50% of your take-home pay to necessities, such as housing, utilities and car payments; 30% to discretionary spending; and 20% to your financial priorities, including savings and and paying down debt.
+- 50/30/20 plan: The 50/30/20 budget involves allocating 50% of your take-home pay to necessities, such as housing, utilities and car payments; 30% to discretionary spending; and 20% to your financial priorities, including savings and paying down debt.
+Depending on your situation, you can adjust the proportions to fit your needs and goals.

 Creating a budget may be the easiest part of budgeting.
 Keeping track of and limiting your expenses month after month so you can stick to your budget is usually the hard part.
 Here are some tips for staying with a budget:

 - Be realistic.
-As mentioned before, setting realistic goals is crucial because it helps you avoid falling short.
+Again, setting realistic goals is crucial because it helps you avoid falling short.
 This is especially important when you're starting out and need all the motivation you can get.

 - Plan ahead.
 It's almost a guarantee that life won't go as you planned, so it's important to keep emergency savings just in case.
 Also, keep in mind that some recurring charges don't happen every month.
 If you have any expenses that occur quarterly or annually—think car expenses and holiday shopping—make sure to plan for those.

 - Use credit cards responsibly.
 You don't have to use credit cards if you don't want to.
 If you do, though, it's critical that you use your credit cards responsibly.
 This includes tracking your expenses so you stay within your budget.
-Keep your balances low and pay them off in full each month to avoid late payments and an accumulation of debt.
+Ideally, this means keeping your balances low and paying them off in full each month to avoid late payments and an accumulation of debt.

 Above All Things, Remember Your Goals

 As you gain more control over your personal finances, it's also a good idea to keep track of your credit.
-Create an Experian account for free access to your Experian credit report and FICO® Score☉ based on Experian data.
+Create an Experian account to access your Experian credit report and FICO® Score☉ based on Experian data for free.
 A robust credit history and high credit scores can open doors that can make the financial future you dream about a reality.